20 Incredible, Healthy Pizza Recipes

 Viola!
 The perfect fall pizza!
 This blogger has constructed a delicious rendition of pumpkin, caramelized onions, feta, and fresh mozzarella.
 If that description didn’t make your mouth salivate, we’re not sure what will.

 Nutrition: 410 calories, 10.2 g total fat, (0.7 g saturated fat), 793 mg sodium, 67.9 g carbs, 5.4 g fiber, 5.7 sugar, 10.8 g protein (calculated with 4 ounces vegan mozzarella shreds and without salt)

-You don't have to be in Chicago to indulge in a deep dish pizza pie!
-So, save the money that you would have spent on the meal at a restaurant (and arguably the plane ticket if you're out of state) and make your own in the comforts of home with this recipe.
+You don’t have to be in Chicago to indulge in a deep dish pizza pie!
+So, save the money that you would have spent on the meal at a restaurant (and arguably the plane ticket if you’re out of state) and make your own in the comforts of home with this recipe.
 Be careful with your portion size, since deep dish is higher in carbs per slice than regular pizza.
-Speaking of calories, see what we deemed as 22 Foods That Are Never Worth the Calories.

 Get the recipe from Vegan Richa.

 The Best Homemade Margherita Pizza